mhiss11/Module-5-Local-Scheduler/README.md

-#Local Scheduler
+Local Scheduler Module 5

-This was a homework for the Butler Coding Bootcamp and is a Local Scheduler
+This was a homework for the Butler Coding Bootcamp and is a Local Scheduler.

 Description
 This is designed to build a scheduler that had local storage.
 It can save the information even when the page is refreshed.
 The HTML and CSS files were given whie the Javascript was not.